airnativeextensions/nativeextensions-documentation/docs/notifications/notification-icons.md

 ![](images/notifications/android-largeicon.png)

+This icon is **not** a resource but an image either:
+- packaged with your application and referenced relative to the application root, eg `assets/icons/notification.png`;
+- a native path to a file `/path/to/file/notification.png`;
+- a url to a publicly accessible image (no authentication etc).

-This icon is **not** a resource but an image either packaged with your application or downloaded from a url.
-We don't suggest using a url unless absolutely neccessary, as a user may not get notifications if the image fails to download correctly or the device is offline for any reason.
+We don't suggest using a url unless absolutely neccessary, as a user may not get the correct notification if the image fails to download correctly or the device is offline for any reason.